On the impact of non-local gravity on compact stars: An exemplary non-local model

+with constants coefficients $f_{i>1}$.~\footnote{The omitted constant term $f_0$ may be always absorbed into a redefinition of the effective Planck mass in Eq.~\eqref{actionNL}.} Note, again, that we make no claims about the validity of this parameterization at cosmological distances neither we try to explain the current accelerated expansion of the Universe through it.
+Indeed, as shown in Ref.~\cite{Koivisto:2008dh}, the terms $\propto f_1$ or $\propto f_2$ do not lead to viable explanations for the phase of late-time cosmic acceleration, meaning that, if naively extrapolated to cosmological distances, our model should be eventually complemented with a cosmological constant.

-The original non-local form \eqref{actionNL} is recovered by inserting the constraint \eqref{eqphi} into the local action \eqref{actionL}, being therefore the two representations equivalent on-shell.
-It is important to note, however, that we are not dealing with a standard scalar-tensor theory involving new degrees of freedom beyond the metric.
-In particular, the use of the inverse operator $\Box^{-1}$ in Eq.~\eqref{actionNL} implies a choice of boundary conditions, understood these as a property of the theory itself rather than as free parameters to be varied for each solution \cite{Belgacem:2017cqo}.
+It is finally important to note that, in spite of the appearances, we are not dealing with a standard scalar-tensor theory involving new degrees of freedom beyond the metric.
+In particular, the use of the inverse operator $\Box^{-1}$ in Eq.~\eqref{actionNL} implies a choice of boundary conditions, understood as a property of the theory itself rather than as free parameters to be varied for each solution \cite{Belgacem:2017cqo}.
 The condition for $\phi$ can be obtained by expanding the Ricci scalar in an eigenvector basis of the D'Alambertian operator \cite{Wetterich:1997bz},

 and requiring regularity for non-vanishing eigenvalues $\lambda_n$ ($\Box \,R=0 \Rightarrow R=0$).
 For the Ricci-flat geometries we will be interested in in this paper, this implies $\phi=\Box^{-1}R=0$ there \cite{Wetterich:1997bz,Koivisto:2008dh}.
 We will come back to this condition in the next Section, when describing the exterior of isolated stellar objects [cf.~Eq.~\eqref{fieldboundaries}].